 Father's House Ghana Today

 You may have noticed symbols on some of our pages.
-In Africa, these are called Andikras and are visual symbols that describe a specific idea or represent a concept.
+In West Africa, these are called Andikras and are visual symbols that describe a specific idea or represent a concept.
 We’ve created a reference guide below explaining what these symbols represent, and how they tie into the Father's House Ghana mission and goals.

-EBAN means “fence”— Traditionally in Ghana, a home surrounded by a fence is seen as an ideal residence.
+- EBAN means “fence”— Traditionally in Ghana, a home surrounded by a fence is seen as an ideal residence.
 As the fence separates and secures the family from the outside, it provides safety and protection to those within its walls.
 Father’s House Ghana exists as a place of refuge from the harsh realities our resident children have experienced in the world.
 Within our walls, the security that can only be found through the love of God creates an ideal environment to foster healing, growth and self-confidence in the children who call Father's House Ghana “home.”
-You can find this symbol on the homepage and is the logo for Father's House Ghana.
+You can find this symbol on the homepage and as the logo for Father's House Ghana.

-BOA ME NA ME MMOA WO means “help me and let me help you.”
+- BOA ME NA ME MMOA WO means “help me and let me help you.”
 It is a symbol of cooperation and interdependence.
 You can find this symbol on the projects page.

-WOFORO DUA PA A comes from an expression meaning “When you climb a good tree, you are given a push”.
+- WOFORO DUA PA A comes from an expression meaning “When you climb a good tree, you are given a push”.
 It is a symbol of the support, cooperation and encouragement you get from others when you are working for a good cause.
 This symbol is used in reference to supporting Father's House Ghana.

-AYA means “fern” and is a symbol of endurance and resourcefulness in the face of adversity.
+- AYA means “fern” and is a symbol of endurance and resourcefulness in the face of adversity.
 This symbol would only make sense to be a part of our shop page.

-NKONSONKONSON means “chain link” and is a symbol that strength is found in unity as we help others.
+- NKONSONKONSON means “chain link” and is a symbol that strength is found in unity as we help others.
 This symbol is part of our blog page.